heymadhurhere/Portfolio/README.md

 2. Install the dependencies using `npm install` or `pnpm install`.
 3. Run the development server with `npm run dev`.

-The project will be available at `http://localhost:5173`.
+The project will be available at `http://localhost:5173`.# portfolio_new